simplymichael/smart-form-validator/README.md

 - **`requiredFieldValidator`:** checks that a field has some data entered into it.

 **Notes**
-- For a constraint to be checked during validation, there must be a corresponding validator defined for it.
+- For a custom constraint to be checked during validation, there must be a corresponding validator defined for it.
 - We can create custom validators that make use of the [default constraints](#default-constraints) or that define their own rules.
   See the [Creating custom validators](#creating-custom-validators) section for more on how to do this.